zshn25/zshn25.github.io/_posts/2026-04-12-wordfor-reverse-dictionary.markdown

 ## What's next

-- **Binary quantization**: The mdbr-leaf-mt model card reports robustness to binary (1-bit) quantization.
-At 384d, this would shrink the full-mode embedding file from 65 MB to ~8 MB -- a 32x reduction with ~96% performance retained, using Hamming distance for fast retrieval.
 - **Model2Vec distillation**: Distilling from mxbai-embed-large-v1 could produce a static embedding matrix that better captures the teacher's space -- without changing runtime latency.
-- **LLM-augmented definitions**: Using a large language model (e.g., Gemma 4) at build time to clean, expand, and rephrase definitions could improve embedding quality for rare or poorly-defined words.
+- **LLM-augmented definitions**: Using a large language model at build time to clean, expand, and rephrase definitions could improve embedding quality for rare or poorly-defined words.

 ## Try it